- Aerialists AiRealistic

 Search our directory

-On the heels of an intimate, 75-person dinner hosted September 27 in Los Angeles, Target celebrated its new fall ad campaign with a party for 400 at New York’s Terminal 5.
+NEW YORK On the heels of an intimate, 75-person dinner hosted September 27 in Los Angeles, Target celebrated its new fall ad campaign with a party for 400 at New York’s Terminal 5.
 The six-month-long project from the retailer is called Falling for You, a shoppable film series that shows off more than 110 fall season fashion, home, and beauty products.

 “People are always talking about how, when they're watching a movie, they don't ever know where to purchase the items seen in it,” said Target senior communications specialist, Evan Miller.
 “With this, we're offering our guests that very option.”